Ligerbot/Chicken-OS/README.md

 Here are general guidelines to create asset packs for Flipper Zero:

 1. **Gather your assets:** Create or obtain chicken-themed animations, icons, and any additional files you want to include.
-Let your creativity fly!
 2. **Understand file structure:** Research the required folder structure and naming conventions for asset packs.
 This might vary depending on the firmware.
 3. **Follow firmware guidelines:** Refer to documentation for your specific firmware for specific instructions and requirements.
 4. **Test thoroughly:** Once you've created your asset pack, test it on your Flipper Zero to ensure compatibility and functionality.